About Us

 Ms. Bradley is dedicated to inspiring young singers through the study of the choral art, and to helping build not only their musical abilities, but also their self-confidence and life skills.
 Through music, she believes that they also learn about leadership and responsibility while experiencing the special joys and friendships that participation in the choir provides.

-Chris Greenslade – Collaborative Pianist
+Francis Cowan – Collaborative Pianist

 Patron